Cross-Dressing Villainess Cecilia Sylvie

 is a Japanese light novel series written by Hiroro Akizakura.
 The series originated on the Shōsetsuka ni Narō website in March 2020, before being published in print with illustrations by Dangmill by Kadokawa Shoten beginning in August 2019.
 A manga adaptation, illustrated by Shino Akiyama, began serialization on the ComicWalker and Niconico Seiga websites in May 2020.

 Media

 Light novel

 Written by Hiroro Akizakura, the series was published on the novel posting website Shōsetsuka ni Narō from March 15, 2019, to May 24, 2022.
 The series was later acquired by Kadokawa Shoten, who began publishing the series in print with illustrations by Dangmill on August 1, 2019.
-As of September 2022, five volumes have been released.
+As of August 2025, five volumes and a side stories collection volume have been released.

 In May 2021, Yen Press announced that they licensed the series for English publication.